 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Who here loves Girl Scout cookies?
 If you’re a Girl Scout cookie fanatic, you’ll love these homemade Samoas cookies!
-They’re vegan, gluten free, and paleo, and can even be made keto and sugar free.
-They’re super simple to make and require only 6 ingredients!
+They’re gluten free, dairy free, and refined sugar free, and can even be made paleo and grain free!
+They’re super simple to make and require only 6 ingredients.

 What ingredients do I need for these homemade Samoas cookies?